isometry/docker-credential-env/README.md

   * `AWS_SECRET_ACCESS_KEY_<account_id>`
   * `AWS_SESSION_TOKEN_<account_id>` (optional)
   * `AWS_ROLE_ARN_<account_id>` (optional)
+  * `AWS_PROFILE_<account_id>` (optional)

+### AWS Profile Selection

+The helper supports using AWS named profiles for authentication:

+* `AWS_PROFILE`: Specifies which profile to use from your AWS shared configuration files.
+This is used when no account-specific credentials or profile is found.
+* `AWS_PROFILE_<account_id>`: Account-specific profile selection.
+When accessing an ECR repository for a specific AWS account, you can set this environment variable to use a specific named profile from your AWS shared configuration files.

+The profile selection follows this order of precedence:
+1. Account-specific profile (`AWS_PROFILE_<account_id>`)
+2. Standard AWS credentials for the specific account (if any account-specific credentials are found)
+3. Standard AWS profile (`AWS_PROFILE`) if no account-specific settings are found

 Important note: The helper will first look for account-suffixed AWS credentials (e.g. AWS_ACCESS_KEY_ID_123456789012).
 If ANY account-suffixed credentials are found, even partially, the helper requires ALL mandatory credentials to be